andreshungbz/flashcard-dragon/README.md

 ## Attributions

-Favicon dragon icon is copyright 2020 Twitter, Inc and other contributors.
+Favicon dragon icon is copyright 2020 Twitter, Inc., and other contributors.
 The graphics are licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 No modifications were made to the original image.